Muslim funerals in Australia: family gathered for an Islamic burial in a natural cemetery

 The core rites (ghusl, kafan, janazah, burial) are the same across Sunni and Shia Islam.
 The differences are in detail rather than in structure.

-In Shia practice, a turba (a small clay tablet made from the soil of Karbala) may be placed in the grave near the deceased's forehead.
+In some Shia practice, a turbah (a small clay tablet, often made from the soil of Karbala) may be placed in the grave so that the deceased's forehead rests upon it; this reflects the Shia emphasis on prostration upon natural earth.
+Practice varies between communities and families.
 Shia mourning gatherings (majlis) may include recitation of elegies and poetry commemorating the martyrdom of Imam Hussein, particularly if the death falls near the month of Muharram.

-Some Shia communities hold mourning gatherings on the 3rd, 7th, and 40th days after death, paralleling Orthodox Christian memorial cycles.
+Some Shia communities hold mourning gatherings on the 3rd, 7th, and 40th days after death.
 Sunni communities generally observe the three-day mourning period without fixed memorial dates.

 These differences are cultural and denominational rather than fundamental.
 A Sunni imam can lead the janazah for a Shia Muslim, and vice versa.